British Somaliland: 1945 Sheikh Bashir rebellion

-Sheikh Bashir sent a message to religious figures in the town of Erigavo and called on them to revolt and join the rebellion he led.
-The religious leaders as well as the people of Erigavo heeded his call, and mobilized a substantial number of people in Erigavo armed with rifles and spears and staged a revolt.
-The British authorities responded rapidly and severely, sending reinforcements to the town and opening fire on the armed mobs in two "local actions" as well as arresting minor religious leaders in the town.
+Sheikh Bashir sent a message to the religious figures in the town of Erigavo, calling upon them to join the rebellion he led.
+The religious leaders, as well as the people of Erigavo, heeded his call.
+A substantial number of people armed themselves with rifles and spears to stage the revolt.
+The British authorities responded rapidly and severely, sending reinforcements to the town.
+In two "local actions", the British reinforcements fired openly against the armed mobs and arrested some minor religious leaders.

-The British administration recruited Indian and South African troops, led by police general James David, to fight against Sheikh Bashir and had intelligence plans to capture him alive.
-The British authorities mobilized a police force, and eventually on 7 July found Sheikh Bashir and his unit in defensive positions behind their fortifications in the mountains of Bur Dhab.
-After clashes Sheikh Bashir and his second-in-command, Alin Yusuf Ali, nicknamed Qaybdiid, were killed.
-A third rebel was wounded and was captured along with two other rebels.
-The rest fled the fortifications and dispersed.
-On the British side the police general leading the British troops as well as a number of Indian and South African troops perished in the clashes, and a policeman was injured.
+The British administration recruited Indian and South African troops to fight against Sheikh Bashir.
+Led by Police General James David, the British police force mobilized with intelligence plans to capture Bashir alive.

+Eventually, on 7 July, they found Sheikh Bashir with his unit in defensive positions behind their fortifications in the mountains of Bur Dhab.
+After the clashes, Sheikh Bashir was killed, along with his second-in-command, Alin Yusuf Ali, nicknamed Qaybdiid.
+A third rebel was wounded and captured along with two other rebels.
+The rest of Bashir's people fled the fortifications and dispersed.
+On the British side, Police General James David perished.
+A number of Indian and South African troops also lost their lives, and a policeman was injured.

-Despite the death of Sheikh Hamza and his followers resistance against British authorities continued in Somaliland, especially in Erigavo where his death stirred further resistance in the town and the town of Badhan and lead to attacks on British colonial troops throughout the district and the seizing of arms from the rural constabulary.
+Despite the death of Sheikh Bashir and many of his followers, the resistance against British authorities continued in Somaliland, especially in Erigavo, where his death occurred.
+Further resistance arose in the town of Badhan leading to attacks on British colonial troops throughout the district and the seizing of arms from the rural constabulary.

-The British authorities was not finished with the rebels even after most of them had died and continued its counter-insurgency campaign.
-The authorities had quickly learned the names and identities of all the followers of Sheikh Bashir and tried to convince the locals to turn them in.
-When they refused, the authorities invoked the Collective Punishment Ordinance, under which the authorities seized and impounded a total of 6,000 camels owned by the Habr Je'lo, the clan that Sheikh Bashir belonged to.
+Although most of the rebels had died, the British authorities were not finished with their counter-insurgency campaign.
+They quickly learned the identities of all the followers of Sheikh Bashir and tried to convince the locals to turn them in.
+When the locals refused, the authorities invoked the Collective Punishment Ordinance, under which the authorities seized and impounded a total of 6,000 camels owned by the Habr Je'lo, the clan that Sheikh Bashir belonged to.
 The British authorities made the return of the livestock dependent on the turning over and arrest of the escaped rebels.
 The remaining rebels were subsequently found and arrested, and transported to the Saad-ud-Din archipelago, off the coast of Zeila in northwestern Somaliland.